asatovbobir/Spotify-Song-Blocker/README.md

 ## Overview

 The Spotify Song Blocker is a Google Chrome extension designed to automatically skip specific songs on Spotify's web player.
 Users can block unwanted songs by adding their titles to a block list, ensuring a seamless and personalized listening experience.
 I created this due to boredom.
-(Works for the most part) Feel free to contribute or imrpove upon it.
+(It works for the most part) Feel free to contribute or improve upon it.

 ## Features